 Blood blisters or "hemangiomas" respond very well to CoolGlide Vein Therapy, usually with just one treatment.
 Patients with port wine stains and other vascular lesions who had given up on finding a solution have been overwhelmed by the success of their CoolGlide vascular treatments.
 Consult your physician for a thorough evaluation.

 How many treatments will I need?

-often, patients find that one or tow treatments are sufficient.
+Often patients find that one to three treatments are sufficient.
 However, the number of treatments necessary depends on the number, color, and size of the vessels being treated.
 Since individual results vary, ask your medical professional about your specific condition.